 Being a Church of England school, RE is a core subject for us.
 We follow the Agreed syllabus which is predominately Christian but also teaches pupils about other major faiths and help develop their spiritual awareness.
 Our Christian core values are promoted in collective worship and in class.
+We are working towards an inquiry based approach to learning RE using ‘Understanding Christianity’ as our core resource.
 The local vicar is a regular visitor and we make use of our local church for special services throughout the year.

-Computers (and other devices) are used to enhance teaching in other subjects eg finding historical information from Internet or playing maths game, etc, but we also teach computing as a discrete subject following the Rising Stars Switched-On Computing scheme of work.
+Computers (and other devices) are used to enhance teaching in other subjects eg finding historical information from Internet or playing maths game, etc, but we also teach computing as a discrete subject following the Purple Mash scheme of work.
 This covers all elements of the Computing curriculum including programming.

 Classrooms have Interactive Projectors.
 We have a suite of 16 laptops, plus additional computers (desktops and laptops) in classes and a set of ten I-Pads in each class, all connected to the network via Wi-Fi.
 Much of the resources are now on-line and we have a fast fibre optic broadband connection.